 Allow the cleaning solution to remain on the fabric for at least fifteen mintues then scrub stain lightly with a soft brush and rinse in hot water.

+If traces of the makeup stain remain, mix a solution of oxygen-based bleach (OxiClean, Clorox 2, Country Save Bleach, or Purex 2 Color Safe Bleach are brand names) and cool water.
 Follow the package directions as to how much product per gallon of water.
 Completely submerge the garment and allow it to soak for at least eight hours.
 Check the stain.
 If it is gone, wash as usual.
 If it remains, mix a fresh solution and repeat.
 It may take several soakings to remove the stain but it should come out.
+Be patient!

 For dry powders, bronzers and rouge, use a sticky lint roller to lift away the grains of powder from the fabric.
 Do not rub because that will only push the product deeper into the fibers of the fabric.
 If that happens and the fabric is discolored, follow the same steps for stain removal as those for liquid foundation.

 For additional cosmetic stain removal, follow these instructions:

 How to Remove Makeup Stains from Dry Clean Only Clothes

 As with any stain, the sooner the fresh stain can be treated, the better the chances of success when removing the stain.
 If the garment is dry clean only, point out and identify the stain to your professional cleaner when you drop off the garment.

 If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.

 How to Remove Makeup Stains from Carpet and Upholstery

 If a bottle of foundation spills on a rug or carpet, lift away as much as possible with a spoon or dull knife.
 Don't wipe it up because that only pushes it deeper into the fibers of the carpet.